Most of what appears below was taken from the Air Products’ website with its permission.

 - Expansion Ratio, Liquid to Gas, B.P. to 32°F (0°C): 1 to 754

 Liquid helium is most frequently provided to customers in a liquid container.
-Figure 3 depicts a typical liquid container design.
+The below image depicts a typical liquid container design.
 The liquid container consists of two cylindrical vessels, one within the other.
 The annular space is evacuated and contains multiplayer insulation.
 Helium is typically withdrawn as a liquid but may be withdrawn as a gas at low flow rates and pressure.
 Multiple pressure relief devices are installed on these liquid containers to protect against overpressure.
 A 1 psig relief valve SV-3 protects the vessel from overpressure during shipment and storage.
 When the container is placed in service, an isolation valve V-3 is closed to isolate this pressure relief valve.
 An 8 psig relief valve SV-2 now limits the vessel pressure.
 This permits the vessel to be pressurized to just under 8 psig to enhance the removal of liquid helium.
 The transfer tube has a 10 psig relief valve SV-1 to protect the container from any back pressure from the filling operation.
 A rupture disk, RD-1, protects the outer vessel.

 The user of any cryogenic liquid container should be thoroughly familiar with the product and the mechanical workings of the container before using the product.
-The appropriate liquid helium valve positions are presented in Figure 4.
+The appropriate liquid helium valve positions are presented below.
 Valve handles on the container are color coded green, yellow, and white.
 During transportation and storage, the liquid transfer valve V-1 (white) and the vent valve V-2 (yellow) are closed, while the isolation valve V-3 (green) is open to the auxiliary relief device.
 To transfer liquid helium, a vacuum jacketed withdrawal stinger (dip tube) is first inserted through V-1 (white); V-3 (green) is closed and V-2 (yellow) is opened and used to pressurize the liquid container with clean dry helium gas.
 When the container is pressurized to the desired level, the transfer of liquid helium can begin.
 Excess pressure in the container can be relieved before, during, and after the liquid helium is transferred.
 To vent gas, V-2 (yellow) can be opened.
 Prior to placing the liquid container in storage or shipment, V1 (white) and V-2 (yellow) should be placed in the closed position, and V-3 (green) should be placed in the open position.
 Failure to close V-1 (white) and V-2 (yellow) may cause an ice plug in the neck of the liquid container, creating a potential hazard.

 Handling and Storage